lambda-language/specification/language/parsing.md

   | Set | Value
 ```
 #### Typed expression
-Typed expression is an expressio that let you describe how your value must satisfy a type.
+Typed expression is an expression that let you describe how your value must satisfy a type.
 Everything that is an expression can be used in a typed expression.
 The runtime typechecking also let you calling functions which can be recursive or impures.
 ```js
 Typed
   = Forall | Exists | Set
   | Declaration | Expression
 ```

-#### Forall and existance
+#### Forall and existence
-The `forall` and `exists` keywords are used to describe the existance state of a variable.
+The `forall` and `exists` keywords are used to describe the existence state of a variable.
 Forall means that regardless the type, it must satisfy the way in which the type is described.
-Exists means that it exists at least one type that satisfy the type description.
+Exist means that it exists at least one type that satisfy the type description.
 ```js
 // Domain shouldn't always be specified when it can be infered Forall = "∀" identifier ("∈" identifier)?